fridayowl/bedrock-examples/README.md

 # Amazon Bedrock Examples Open Source Repo

-This repository contains an examples of using the Amazon Titan V2 / Nova Canvas SOTA Frontier FM Models.
-By leveraging the Bedrock service, you can perform video generation and high-quality background removal / change at a fraction of the cost of typical image editing apps.
+This repository contains examples of using the Amazon Titan V2, Amazon Nova Canvas and Nova Reel SOTA (State-Of-The-Art) Frontier FM Models.
+By leveraging the Bedrock service, you can perform video generation and high-quality Image background removal / change at a fraction of the cost of typical image editing apps.

 ## Features

-- **Low-Cost Processing:** Remove image backgrounds for just a few cents using Amazon Bedrock.
+- **Low-Cost Processing:** Video generation, remove/replace image backgrounds for just a few cents using Amazon Bedrock.
-- **High Accuracy:** Utilizes the Titan Image V2 / Nova Canvas for professional-grade results.
+- **High Accuracy:** Utilizes the Titan Image V2, Nova Canvas, Nova Reel for professional-grade results.
 - **Python Automation:** Includes a Python script for easy integration into your workflows.

 ## Requirements